llmrb/llm/README.md

 llm = LLM.openai(key: ENV["KEY"])
 bot = LLM::Bot.new(llm)
 req = bot.build do |prompt|
-  prompt.system "Your task is to asset the user" prompt.user "Hello.
+  prompt.system "Your task is to assist the user" prompt.user "Hello.
 Can you assist me?" end res = bot.chat(req)